Teacher in Ho Chi Minh City, 7

 At 3:00am on Wednesday, I woke up and went back to sleep, but, at 7:00am, I woke up again.
 This time I had to get up.

-The day before, I had bought a helmet and a mask at the Saigon Scooter Center near the airport.
+I had bought a helmet and a mask at the Saigon Scooter Center near the airport the day before.
 My helmet cost $80; my mask $35.

 Although my visits with teachers and administrators were going well, all of the digitized photos and all of the interviews were creating a problem.
 The hard disk on my computer and the outboard drive attached to it were filling up.
-The previous day, I had copied most of the new data to a new and larger DVD and then put the DVD into a package with some coconut candy from Elana’s brother’s factory in Ben Tre City.
-I planned on mailing it to my research group in San Diego.
+The previous day, I had copied most of the new data to a new and larger DVD.
+I put the DVD into a package with some coconut candy from Elana’s brother’s factory in Ben Tre City.
+I was planning on mailing it to my research group in San Diego.

 “Your helmet is good,” he said, “but your mask is not.
 It will filter out the larger particles, called PM10, but it is not going to work with the smaller ones, called PM2.5.
-Also, because of its shape and design, it won’t fit your face correctly.
-I will buy one for you and you can repay me.”
+Also, because of its shape and design, the mask won’t fit your face correctly.
+I’ll buy one for you.
+You can repay me.”

 Central Post Office

 From Hotel Vissai to the Central Post Office, on 2 Công xã Paris, Bến Nghé, it was only 5 kilometers, but the streets were densely packed with motorbikes and buses.
 It would take us more than 20 minutes.
 We saw a string of buses ahead, spouting exhaust, and we immediately were caught in the middle of them.

 “The buses, in corridors between high buildings,” Thien said, “are a special problem.
 Air pollution here everyday is 3 times higher than it should be for good health.
 In Hanoi, it’s worse.
 In Beijing, it’s much worse, 5 times higher.”

 “You didn’t notice the problem because you traveled in an air-conditioned taxi.
-Or an air-conditioned bus?”
+Or an air-conditioned bus.
+Which was it?”

 “Even in Ho Chi Minh City, despite the rains, you should wear a mask if you ride a motorbike or walk on the sidewalk downtown.”